Skip to Content

 Additions and Substitutions

-• Mix-Ins: Add-ins like chocolate chips, chopped walnuts, or pecans can make the basic pumpkin muffin recipe even more delicious.
+• Add-ins like chocolate chips, chopped walnuts, or pecans can make the basic pumpkin muffin recipe even more delicious.
 Include fruit in the muffins, like orange zest, mashed bananas, raspberries, or dried coconut flakes to complement the pumpkin flavor.

 How to Make Kodiak Cakes Pumpkin Muffins